klovric/scdrm/README.md

 -----------------------------------------
 Kresimir Lovric

+If you need help with implementing SCDRM,
-You can contact me at klovric@kripteia.eu
+You can contact me at klovric@kripteia.eu,
 Linkedin or Github.